chalin/csm-docs/content/docs/csidriver/installation/helm/unity.md

-7. Run the `./csi-install.sh --namespace unity --values ./myvalues.yaml` command to proceed with the installation.
+7. Run the `./csi-install.sh --namespace unity --values ./myvalues.yaml` command to proceed with the installation using bash script.

     A successful installation must display messages that look similar to the following samples:
     ```